 To promote international co-operation and information exchange, to provide education and training to food scientists, food technologists and food engineers around the world and to promote professionalism and professional organisation among food scientists, food technologists and food engineers.

 To strengthen global food science and technology for humanity.

 - The objectives of the International Union of Food Science and Technology (IUFoST) are the encouragement and fostering of

-- international co-operation and exchange of (scientific and technological knowledge and ideas among food scientists and technologists, advise and consult with international organisations such as The International Council for Science (ICSU) of which IUFoST is a member Union, United Nations Educational, Scientific and Cultural Organisation (UNESCO), The Food and Agriculture Organisation of the United Nations (FAO), the World Health Organisation (WHO), the United Nations International Development Organisation (UNIDO) and other organisations of similar nature in the area of food science and technology.
+- international co-operation and exchange of (scientific and technological knowledge and ideas among food scientists and technologists, advise and consult with international organisations such as The International Science Council (ISC) of which IUFoST is a member Union, United Nations Educational, Scientific and Cultural Organisation (UNESCO), The Food and Agriculture Organisation of the United Nations (FAO), the World Health Organisation (WHO), the United Nations International Development Organisation (UNIDO) and other organisations of similar nature in the area of food science and technology.